Set up monitoring before your Proxmox host melts down at 2am.

 How This Setup Works

-The monitoring LXC (192.168.100.40):
+Monitoring LXC (192.168.100.40):

-- Grafana - Makes it all pretty with ready-made dashboards
+- Grafana - Dashboards with ready-made templates

 What’s Good (and What’s Not)

-- Simple - Just three services in one LXC
+- Three services in one LXC

-- Lightweight - Uses maybe 2GB RAM total
+- ~2GB RAM total

-- Free - Zero licensing costs
+- Zero licensing costs

-- Beautiful dashboards out of the box
+- Great dashboards out of the box

 Prerequisites

-This is exactly based on my local infrastructure:
+Based on my local infrastructure:

-- Proxmox VE 9.1.1 installed and running
+- Proxmox VE 9.1.1

-- Debian 13 LXC template downloaded in Proxmox
+- Debian 13 LXC template in Proxmox

-- Basic understanding of Linux commands
+- Basic Linux knowledge

-- Telegram account (for alerts)
+- Telegram account

-- Slack workspace (optional, for critical alerts)
+- Slack workspace (optional)

 Step 1: Create LXC Container